 ?
-Student's feedback on academic programmes faculty collected and analysed. ?
-Selfappraisal of teachers collected and their respective scores determined as per UGC norms.
+Student's feedback on academic programmes of faculty were collected and analysed. ?
+Selfappraisal of teachers collected and their respective scores were determined.

 No Files Uploaded !!!

 13. Plan of action chalked out by the IQAC in the beginning of the academic year towards Quality Enhancement and outcome achieved by the end of the academic year